DOGE CutsPolicy

 The Orion spacecraft visited the White House in 2018.
 Image: NASA/Aubrey Gemignani

-The Office of Space Commerce has axed its committee of industry experts that weighs in on matters including mission authorization, commercial remote sensing, and space situational awareness, according to two industry sources.
+The Office of Space Commerce has axed its committee of industry experts that weighs in on matters including mission authorization, commercial remote sensing, and space situational awareness, according to three industry sources.

 The Advisory Committee on Excellence in Space (ACES) was established in 2002 as a commercial remote sensing advisory board.
 It was expanded in 2024 to include nearly two dozen space experts, with officials from Amazon Kuiper, SpaceX, Astroscale, and Planet among its members.